We need to clean the water, take out the fertilizer and build marshes that are designed to clean the water as it flows south.”

 Everglades Trust supports the 200-plus Everglades scientists who believe that increased storage, treatment and conveyance of water south of Lake Okeechobee is essential to stop the damaging discharges to the coastal estuaries; to restore the flow of clean, fresh water to Everglades National Park, Florida Bay and the Florida Keys; to improve the health of Lake Okeechobee; and to protect the drinking water for 8 million Floridians living in Monroe, Miami-Dade, Broward and Palm Beach counties.

-Florida’s Senate President-elect Joe Negron announced on August 9, 2016, that he’ll seek state lawmakers’ approval for a $2.4 billion plan to store water south of Lake Okeechobee.
+Florida’s then-Senate President-elect Joe Negron announced on August 9, 2016, that he’d seek state lawmakers’ approval for a $2.4 billion plan to store water south of Lake Okeechobee.

 The plan would require the acquisition of about 60,000 acres of land in an area mostly occupied by sugar growers and farmers.
 Conveyance and storage of massive amounts of water would be included, as well as the treatment of the polluted water before it is released, when needed, back into the Everglades.